-Explaining Firms’ Signed Earnings Announcement Stock Returns Using FactSet and I/B/E/S Data Feeds
+Explaining Firms’ Earnings Announcement Stock Returns Using FactSet and I/B/E/S Data Feeds

-Since 2001, the number of financial statement line items forecasted by analysts and managers that I/B/E/S and FactSet capture in their electronic data feeds has soared.
-Taking advantage of this rich new data, we find that 11 income statement and two cash flow statement analyst and management guidance surprises reliably explain variation in firms’ signed earnings announcement returns.
-The most important surprises overall are (i) one-quarter-ahead sales guidance surprise, (ii) analyst sales surprise, (iii) analyst Street earnings surprise, and (iv) one-quarter-ahead Street earnings guidance surprise.
-No balance sheet surprises and no expense surprises are significant.
-We also find that the adjusted R2s of our multivariate regressions are up to six times those of univariate Street earnings surprise regressions, and that while the univariate coefficient on Street earnings surprise has risen since 2001, the multivariate coefficient has fallen.
-The latter result points to the inferential benefits of taking into account the full set of surprises, and in particular sales-based surprises, versus relying on Street earnings surprise alone.
+Since 2001, the number of financial statement line items forecasted by analysts and managers that I/B/E/S and FactSet capture in their data feeds has soared.
+Using this new data, we find that 13 item surprises—11 income statement-based and 2 cash flow statement-based analyst and management guidance surprises—reliably explain firms’ signed earnings announcement returns.
+No balance sheet or expense surprises are significant.
+The most important surprises are (i) one-quarter-ahead sales guidance surprise, (ii) analyst sales surprise, (iii) annual Street earnings guidance surprise, and (iv) analyst Street earnings surprise.
+We also find that the adjusted R2s of our multivariate regressions are three times higher than the adjusted R2s of univariate Street earnings surprise regressions, and that the four most important surprises account for approximately half of this increase in explanatory power.

 Keywords: Signed earnings announcement returns, analyst forecast surprises, management guidance surprises, FactSet, I/B/E/S